ybgskr12/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.